pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>accessTokenSecret</b></td>
         <td>string</td>
         <td>
-          (optional) AccessTokenSecret is the name of a secret containing the PULUMI_ACCESS_TOKEN for Pulumi access.
+          (optional) AccessTokenSecret is the name of a Secret containing the PULUMI_ACCESS_TOKEN for Pulumi access.
 Deprecated: use EnvRefs with a "secret" entry with the key PULUMI_ACCESS_TOKEN instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>